Losing My Leg and Gaining Perspective

-Almost exactly three years ago, the most pivotal day in Dave Mackey’s life started off like any other day.
+Almost three years ago, the most pivotal day in Dave Mackey’s life started off like any other day.
 The champion runner and 2018 Colorado Running Hall of Fame inductee woke up early, threw on his running shoes and headed out the door to run up to Bear Peak, near his home in Boulder.
 As he got higher and the terrain became more difficult, a large rock shifted under his foot when descending off the peak.
 He quickly tumbled more than 50 feet off the ridge, and once he landed, his left leg was pinned by the 300-pound boulder.

 A nearby friend heard Mackey shouting from a distance and ran towards the scene.
 With the help of several nearby hikers and eventually a group of Rocky Mountain Rescue volunteers and Boulder Open Space Rangers, they were able to get him out from under the rock and to safety.
 Mackey was treated at both Boulder Community Hospital and Denver Health.